madhug-nadig/articles/_posts/2017-02-11-implementing-k-nearest-neighbours-in-parallel-from-scratch.markdown

 > Data parallelism is a form of parallelization across multiple processors in parallel computing environments.
 It focuses on distributing the data across different nodes, which operate on the data in parallel.

-The idea is to split the data amongst different processor and then combine them later for procuring final results.
-The ideal scenario is the case where the processors do not interact with each other, this is the case with brute-force k-NN.
+The idea is to split the data amongst different processors and then combine them later for procuring final results.
+The ideal scenario is the case where the processors do not  have to interact with each other, this is the case with brute-force k-NN.

 ## Implementation